 Notice of public meeting.

-In accordance with the Federal Advisory Committee Act, this notice advises interested persons of the fourth meeting of the Technological Advisory Council (“Council”), which will be held at the Federal Communications Commission in Washington, DC.
+In accordance with the Federal Advisory Committee Act, 5 U.S.C.
+App.
+2, Public Law 92-463, as amended, this notice advises interested persons of the sixth meeting of the Technological Advisory Council (“Council”), which will be held at the Federal Communications Commission in Washington, DC.

 Federal Communications Commission, 445 12th St. S.W., Room TW-C305, Washington DC 20554.Start Further Info